 Can I be Deported for Shoplifting?

 Depending on the circumstances, yes!
 There are many factors that can influence this, which means immigrants charged with shoplifting in New Jersey should consult a lawyer familiar with criminal and immigration law.
 Some of those factors include whether or not the crime was committed five years after admission to the U.S. Because of all the variables involved it is important to contact someone familiar with the legal system and who knows the best strategies to avoid the worst outcomes.

 In addition, a crime of moral turpitude can also make one ineligible to be admitted into the United States later on, whether applying for a visa or seeking a change of status to a permanent resident.

 An immigrant who does not have legal status urgently needs an attorney to help them resolve a shoplifting charge, particularly if the charge is a felony-level offense.
 A felony conviction can trigger action by Immigration and Customs Enforcement (ICE) and result in being put in removal proceedings.
 The attorney can reach out to the prosecutors and negotiate a reduction of the charges to a disorderly persons offense or municipal violation.
 This can significantly reduce the chances of making the undocumented person a priority removal.

 Contact a Lawyer Today

 If you have been charged with shoplifting and are an immigrant, it is vital that you get in contact with a qualified legal professional today.
-The attorneys at the Rosenblum Law Firm have experience with criminal law and its implications for immigration status.
+The attorneys at the Rosenblum Law have experience with criminal law and its implications for immigration status.
 Rosenblum Law can help you navigate the confusing legal process and provide you with assistance.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.